-I’d use this tzatziki as a taming influence on a boldly flavored sandwich or as a dip for a spicy chip.
+I’d use this Greek tzatziki sauce as a taming influence on a boldly flavored sandwich or as a dip for a spicy chip.
 I have never been a huge fan of tzatziki, so even though this certainly was an excellent recipe (my fellow Doristas will attest to that), I doubt I’ll be making it again any time soon…

 PS…I left out the mint due to you know who’s food proclivities!
-But totally forgot that the cukes would also be a deal breaker!
+But totally forgot that the cukes would also be a deal-breaker!

 - 2 cups greek yogurt or regular yogurt, drained overnight in a colander lined with cheesecloth over a bowl

 - 2 tablespoons fresh lemon juice

 - 1 tablespoon extra virgin olive oil

 - 2–3 garlic cloves (split, germ removed and minced)